 The plaque read as follows:

 “Historic Cow Path: This areaway 10 x 177 x 18 feet is reserved forever as a cow path by the terms of the deed of Willard Jones in 1844 when he sold portions of the surrounding property.
 Erected by Chicago’s Charter Jubilee and Authenticated by the Chicago Historical Society, 1937.”

 While the plaque is long gone and unaccounted for, this unique bit of Chicago history still exists today.
 However, in 1969 when the Two First National Plaza Building was erected at 20 South Clark, it blocked off the northern end of the cow path.

 According to a 1979 Tribune article, both Chicago Title & Trust and the Chicago Historical Society declared that the action was legal, and there don’t seem to have been any court challenges to it.

-You can still use the bovine tunnel as a shortcut through to LaSalle Street if that’s your pleasure.
+You can still use the cow path tunnel as a shortcut through to LaSalle Street if that’s your pleasure.